top of page

 Anchor 5

 Collective motion is an important biological phenomenon, ubiquitous among different organisms.
 One of the most interesting, albeit disastrous, examples of collective motion is that of the marching of locusts.
 These insects swarm in groups of millions, migrating in mass across large distances, devastating natural vegetation and crops.
+The recent (2019-2021) locust upsurge in large parts of Africa and Asia was yet another reminder of our far from complete understanding of this major pest.

 12.png